 Passport photos will be accepted, but please try to provide the picture in digital format.
 The picture should be at least 600 pixels high x 500 pixels wide and its size should be smaller than 500KB.
 Passport photo should be 3cm high x 2.5cm wide.

-□ Please tick this box to confirm you agree to apply on the understanding that JLGC takes no responsibility for any costs you may incur as a result of tour cancellation, including but not limited to the costs of flight tickets, COVID-19 testing outside Japan, vaccinations, insurance and any other costs of travel to Japan.
-For this reason, refundable travel arrangements are highly recommended in addition to the individual Travel Insurance.

 [Form 1 – Page 2 of 3]

 2. Medical information